flaubert-dev/wp-api-starter-theme/README.md

 ## Build command

-Use the command to minify your .css, .js files
+Use the command to minify your *.css and *.js files

 ```sh
 npm run build